Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Results and Discussion

 Beyond these low-frequency reattachments to the “normal” hierarchy, one finds a third regime in which the real-part curve itself changes shape rather than undergoing a near-uniform offset.
 Several fluorides (e.g., MgF$_2$, LiF, AlF$_3$, HF) fall into this category.
 Essentially, in all screened vertex variants, $\mathrm{ReTr}[\Sigma(i\omega_n)]$ exhibits a pronounced curvature change, while SOX remains comparatively rigid.
 This contrast indicates that real-part renormalization in these strongly polar/ionic systems is controlled by structured, frequency-dependent screening to which screened vertex corrections are sensitive; the unscreened SOX contribution lacks this dynamical structure and therefore does not reproduce the same curvature.

-Finally, in a small subset of systems, even the relative ordering of sc$GW$ and SOX in $\mathrm{ReTr}[\Sigma(i\omega_N)]$ can invert.
+Finally, in a small subset of systems, even the relative ordering of sc$GW$ and SOX in $\mathrm{ReTr}[\Sigma(i\omega_n)]$ can invert.
 Krypton is an example where the placement of sc$GW$ versus SOX in the real part deviates from the canonical pattern despite a stable hierarchy in $\mathrm{ImTr}[\Sigma(i\omega_n)]$.
 An even more extreme behavior appears in Na$_x$ clusters, where dynamical screened variants can decay rapidly in $\mathrm{ReTr}[\Sigma(i\omega_n)]$ and drop below SOX over part of the Matsubara range.
 Importantly, this fast-decay, “dropping-below-SOX” behavior is a hallmark of cluster/diatomic cases (e.g., Na$_x$, P$_2$) and highly screened molecules (including CF$_4$), where the real-part correction is dominated by low-frequency screening structure and enhanced cancellation effects.

-These regimes clarify why ionization-potential orderings remain broadly screening-controlled—consistent with the imaginary part and with the high-frequency real-part tails—while family-specific exceptions arise in the low-frequency real part.
-Because quasiparticle level shifts are governed primarily by $\mathrm{ReTr}[\Sigma(i\omega_n)]$, low-frequency displacements and crossings in $\mathrm{ReTr}\Sigma(i\omega_n)$ provide a natural mechanism for the group-dependent deviations in IP ordering observed in $GW$100, even in cases where $\mathrm{ImTr}[\Sigma(i\omega_n)]$ preserves a uniform hierarchy across chemical families.
+These regimes clarify why ionization-potential orderings remain broadly screening-controlled-consistent with the imaginary part and with the high-frequency real-part tails-while family-specific exceptions arise in the low-frequency real part.
+Because quasiparticle level shifts depend on the real part of the relevant orbital-resolved self-energy $\mathrm{Re}[\Sigma(i\omega_n)]$ , low-frequency displacements and crossings observed in the real part of traced self-energy $\mathrm{ReTr}\Sigma(i\omega_n)$ may help rationalize the family-dependent deviations in IP ordering observed in $GW$100, even in cases where $\mathrm{ImTr}[\Sigma(i\omega_n)]$ preserves a uniform hierarchy across chemical families.